 Calacatta Marble Tile

 Often misspelled as Calcutta, Calcata, and Calacata, this marble tile is also commonly mistaken for Carrara marble.
-Even though Calacatta marble is often quarried in the Carrara region of Italy and shares similarities with Carrara marble, such as their white coloring with gray veining.
-But they have several distinct characteristics that set them apart.
+Even though Calacatta marble is often quarried in the Carrara region of Italy and shares similarities with Carrara marble, such as their white coloring with gray veining, the two marbles have several distinct characteristics that set them apart.
 Calacatta marble is generally white with dark veining in large, thick patterns.
 For some homes, it can add a striking look when paired with stainless steel of a kitchen or the white porcelain of a bathroom.
 Since it’s rarer than Carrara, many people consider Calacatta a luxury stone.

 Emperador Marble Tile

-Quarried from three regions of Spain, this stone varies from the whites and grays associated with Calacatta and Carrara and comes in different shades of brown.
+Quarried from three regions of Spain, this marble comes in different shades of brown, straying from the whites and grays associated with Calacatta and Carrara.
 It typically exhibits fine grains with irregular veins.
 Its darker color makes it an ideal choice for a high-traffic floors of a charming fireplace surround.

 Crema Marfil Marble Tile